-Over the years, I have tweaked my choices again and again, each time building and shifting and getting closer and closer to the perfect, ideal working solutions for me and my family.
+Over the years, I have tweaked my choices again and again, each time building and shifting and getting closer and closer to the ideal working solutions for me and my family.
 I analyze what doesn’t fit in, I walk away from what doesn’t work and create better systems and solutions.
 I keep my eye firmly focused on the long-term goals and look for opportunities to streamline and build the current plan closer to the long-term goals.

 The perfect life-business situation isn’t a destination.
 It’s a live, growing, shifting, changing process that we always have to stay closely in-tune with.